 Having performed the above steps, calculating the desired outputs is fairly simple.
 In my video, I finish by creating a column chart to visualize the rollover by year – a nice way to present your findings to partners, lenders, and friends.

-To get the most out of this video, I suggest you use the practice model (download below) and build the model yourself as I go.
-The download link includes a zip file containing both the practice model and the completed model.
-The practice model has identical formatting to the completed model, but the formulas have been deleted.
+To get the most out of this video, I suggest you use the practice model (download link below) and build the model yourself as I go.
+The download link includes a Workbook containing both a pre-formatted blank template worksheet and a completed worksheet.
+The practice worksheet has identical formatting to the completed worksheet, but the formulas have been deleted.

 About the Author: Born and raised in the Northwest United States, Spencer Burton has over 15 years of real estate investment and development experience.
 In his current position, Spencer assesses new acquisition, development, and debt opportunities for a $45bn real estate fund.
 He resides in Dallas, TX.